Today is Daylight Savings in the US. That means we turn the clocks forward so that it’s light out later in the day, rather than early in the morning.

 Many thanks to Joanne Ladd for pointing out Benjamin Franklin’s connection to Daylight Sayings Time!

 This article was posted on Sunday, March 14th, 2010 at 10:20 pm and is filed under Countries & Cultures, Daylight Savings Time, England, Holidays Around the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “A Quick History of Daylight Savings”